Monterey

 Off the shelf

 Fender's Jimi Hendrix Stratocaster (around $900 new) is the entry-level answer.
-For Monterey specifically โ€” where the guitar's appearance (painted, decorated) matters as much as the specs โ€” the instrument itself is almost beside the point.
-Any Strat + paint markers + your own iconography gets you closer to the spirit of Monterey than a $4,000 spec-correct vintage piece.
+For Monterey specifically โ€” where the guitar's appearance is inseparable from its significance โ€” the visual matters as much as the specs.
+Any Strat with a coat of paint and your own iconography gets closer to the spirit of the event than a spec-correct vintage piece, because the Monterey guitar's specs are undocumented anyway.

 Vintage sweet spot